 Tag Archives: Integrity and Wholeness

-When something goes wrong, it’s easy to look for someone to blame.
+Listen as a podcast When something goes wrong, it’s easy to look for someone to blame.
 Accountability doesn’t always have to be reactive (see here for my thoughts on proactively managing accountability).
 But simply pointing fingers doesn’t solve the problem.
-The FORD Method helps us dig deeper to find out why things went wrong, and how to make them
+The FORD Method helps us dig deeper to find out why things went wrong, and

 Communicate Clear Standards with Compassion